suraj-chauhan-21/Whole-Exome-Analysis-/README.md

 The exome makes up only about 1% to 2% of the whole genome.

+**
 Why do we need it?
-(The Advantages) If we can sequence the whole genome (WGS), why bother with just the exome?
+(The Advantages) If we can sequence the whole genome (WGS), why bother with just the exome?**

-    Clinical Relevance: About 85% of known disease-causing mutations occur in the exome.
+**Clinical Relevance**: About 85% of known disease-causing mutations occur in the exome.
 If you are looking for a genetic cause of a disease (like cancer or a hereditary disorder), the answer is almost certainly in the exome.

-    Cost Efficiency: Sequencing 1% of the genome is significantly cheaper than sequencing 100% of it.
+**Cost Efficiency**: Sequencing 1% of the genome is significantly cheaper than sequencing 100% of it.

-    Higher Depth (Accuracy): Because you are sequencing a smaller target, you can sequence it "deeper" (more times) for the same cost.
+**Higher Depth (Accuracy):** Because you are sequencing a smaller target, you can sequence it "deeper" (more times) for the same cost.

 Example: For $500, you might get 30× coverage on a Whole Genome, or 100× coverage on an Exome.
 Higher coverage means you can be much more confident that a mutation you found is real and not a machine error.

-    Data Management: WGS files are massive (hundreds of Gigabytes).
+**Data Management**: WGS files are massive (hundreds of Gigabytes).
 WES files are smaller and easier to store and analyze on standard computers.